Menu close X

 Personalized store

-I suggested overhauling the BMW store to increase browsability after market sales.
+I suggested overhauling the BMW store to increase browsability, subscriptions and after market sales.
 Users who’ve identified a make/model are shown vehicle specific products.
 Likewise, users who've purchased merchandise, are shown related products of interest.

 arrow pointing upward